LeeHowes/CPP/paper_framework_sources/p1897_initial_executor_algorithms_for_cpp23.md

  * Rename `just_via` to `just_on`.
  * Rename `via` to `on`.
  * Add `share`.
  * Add note on the feedback about `indexed_for` in Prague.
-Removed `indexed_for` from the paper of initial algorothms.
+Removed `indexed_for` from the paper of initial algorithms.
  * Add `let`.
  * Tweaked `handle_error` wording to be more similar to `let`.
  * Updated to use P0443R13 as a baseline.